dwhiffing/fury/content/warsaw/ro/navy/body.md

 The flagship of the Romanian navy is the locally designed and built [Mărășești](https://en.wikipedia.org/wiki/Romanian_frigate_M%C4%83r%C4%83%C8%99e%C8%99ti).
-Initially commissioned in ’86 the ship has spent half its life in refit to address design problems and is now christened with its third name, and third classification.
-As a Frigate, this is a marginally capable ship, it has outdated Surface to Surface missiles and SAMs, is slow by most standards and very large for its type.
+Initially commissioned in 1986 the ship has spent half its life in refit to address design problems and is now christened with its third name, and third classification.
+As a Frigate it is a marginally capable ship with outdated Surface to Surface missiles and SAMs, it’s slow by most standards and very large for its type.

 ![](/assets/images/warsaw/ro/navy/image1.jpg)